fabiomaciel/message-example/README.md

 This is the source code for a very simple message system using nodejs and socket.io

-There are 2 versions, bot using redis to store socket.io client id,
+There are 2 versions, both using redis to store socket.io client id,

 single.js runs standalone, and it's not scalable.